Home > Our Services > Planning > Conservation & Heritage > Conservation & Heritage Grants

 While Westmeath County Council facilitates the initial applications, the Department of Housing, Local Government and Heritage operates the fund and determines the final list of nationwide projects to be granted funding.

-Full details about the HSF 2025 – including application forms and guidance documents –are available to download below:
+Full details about the HSF 2027 – including application forms and guidance documents – are available to download below:

-Applications are invited for the Community Monuments Fund 2025.
+Applications are invited for the Community Monuments Fund 2026.
 The Community Monuments Fund aims to assist with conservation, research and interpretation of archaeological monuments by communities and private owners.
 The scheme is funded by the National Monuments Service of the Department of Housing, Local Government.
 Grants will help custodians and owners of archaeological monuments to safeguard them into the future for the benefit of local communities and the public.
 In addition, they will provide support for heritage professions and job opportunities in building conservation and other traditional skills.
-Applications by private owners or community groups for funding under the under the Community Monuments Fund must be made to the Heritage Office of Westmeath County Council by 31st January 2025.
-The core aims of the Community Monuments Fund are to enable conservation works to be carried out on monuments which are deemed to be significant and in need of urgent support; to build resilience in our monuments to enable them to withstand the effects of climate change and to encourage access to monuments and improve their presentation.
+Applications by private owners or community groups for funding under the under the Community Monuments Fund must be made to the Heritage Office of Westmeath County Council by 30th January 2026.
+The core aims of this Fund are the conservation, maintenance, protection and presentation of archaeological monuments.

 Application forms and full details available below